 Your local library is sure to have many of the famous Caldecott Medal winners from the recent past.
-If you’re interested in checking out some of these award-winning books, here are a few of the most recent winners:
+If you're interested in checking out some of these award-winning books, check out Finding Winnie: The True Story of the World's Most Famous Bear, The Adventures of Beekle: The Unimaginary Friend, Locomotive, or This Is Not My Hat.

 Only a few artists have won the Caldecott Medal more than once.
 Five artists have won two Caldecott Medals, while only Marcia Brown and David Wiesner have each won three medals.